Homotopy type of the space of finite propagation unitary operators on $\mathbb{Z}$: (End-)periodic finite propagation unitary operators

 \subsection{End-periodic finite propagation unitary operators}

 First, we define end-periodic finite propagation unitary operators.
 We say that a finite propagation unitary operator $U$ on $\ell^2(\C)$ is \emph{end-periodic} if $S^nUS^{-n}-U$ has only finitely many non-zero entries for some $n$.
 For positive integers $L, m,n$, let $\widetilde{\mathcal{U}}_L(m,n)$ denote the set of end-periodic finite propagation unitary operators $U$ on $\ell^2(\C)$ such that $\prop(U)\le L$ and $S^nUS^{-n}-U$ is non-trivial only in the central $2m\times2m$ region of the matrix.
-Clearly, periodic finite propagation unitary operators are end-periodic such that
+Clearly, periodic finite propagation unitary operators are end-periodic and so

 If $L\le L'$, $n$ divides $n'$ and $m\le m'$, there is the inclusion

 and so the spaces $\widetilde{\mathcal{U}}_L(m,n)$ form a direct system of spaces.

 \begin{definition} The space of end-periodic finite propagation unitary operators is defined by